Four Ways to Reduce Stress the Seasons

-Whenever a large group of people and personalities are involved – especially if that large group is family – expectations are typically high, and quite a few of them will inevitably not be met.
-The sooner you acknowledge and accept this, the less burdened you will be.
-Planning is good, but, during this season, let whatever happens, happen.
-You will enjoy yourself more.
+Whenever a large group of people and personalities intermingle – especially if that large group is family – expectations typically run high; and quite a few of them will inevitably be unmet.
+The sooner you acknowledge this, the less burdened you can be.
+Planning is good, but you cannot control every circumstance and all people.
+Step back and choose a generous perspective.
 After all, the things that go wrong often make the best stories later.

 Realize opinions do not have to define relationships.

 Avoid offense to the opinions of others.
-Learn to value the person and let his or her opinion be just that: his or her opinion, not yours.
-Tactfully listening to what underlies emotions over policies or people and responding with dignity can often moderate an impending argument.
-Avoid stress fueled by anticipating what conversations may, or may not, take place.
-Choose your battles, and remember why you are grateful for people you do have in your life.
+Attribute value to the person and let his or her opinion be just that: his or her opinion, not yours.
+Listen tactfully to underlying emotions when discussing policies or people.
+Responding with dignity often moderates an impending argument.
+Moreover, avert undue stress fueled by anticipating what conversations may, or may not, take place.
+Choose your battles – and remember why you are grateful for people you do have in your life.

 Find something for which to be grateful.

 There is always something for which to be grateful.
 Preparations can be stressful; anticipated expectations can be stressful; interrupted routines, extra people, and extra work can be stressful.
 However, it is your privilege, your choice, to be grateful.
 Whether it be as simple as looking forward to a favorite dish or the fact that your family is only staying for a few days rather than two weeks, you can always find something for which to be grateful.
 Make a list.
 Recognize, note, and remember the many things in your life for which you are thankful.
-Don’t miss the magic gratitude can usher in for an enjoyable season.
+This season, capture the gift of perspective that gratitude gives.